Revolution in Modern Shipping – Wind Energy!

 While these ships are to be celebrated for benefiting the industry’s environmental goals, for now, the renewable power source is only auxiliary.
 Nonetheless, the innovators are moving forward with technologies to come up with a way to have wind propulsion as a primary system.
 Recently, the French car manufacturer Renault has signed a deal with Neoline to build two ro-ro vessels for transportation through the Atlantic, exclusively powered by wind.
 The 136-metre long vessel is expected to hit the waters in 2020 and ship nearly 60% of Renault’s parts & cars.
 The ship’s design will be able to accommodate up to 478 vehicles in its 1,700 linear metres of cargo space.
 The primary use of wind energy will allow the Neoliner sail at a standard speed of 11 knots and reduce CO2 emissions by about 90%.

 As the industry is moving towards the goal to reduce greenhouse gas emissions by 50% in the near future, wind-powered vessels could provide the right strategy.
 Modern technologies like the Rotor Sails allow even large ships to utilise this renewable resource and effectively protect the environment.
 Whether wind energy will be able to generate enough power to become the main propulsion system for vessels is still too early to tell.
 However, the certainty that the industry is well on its way to make it a reality is clear.

 What other innovations are in the pipeline to make the maritime industry green and sustainable?
-Discover the answer at the 2nd Green Maritime Forum on 2-3 April in Hamburg where shipping experts and executives from leading companies will reveal their stance on renewable energy and other alternatives as a method of propulsion for ships in a panel discussion.
+Discover the answer at the 4th International Green & Smart Shipping Summit on 8-9 October in Rotterdam where shipping experts and executives from leading companies will reveal their stance on renewable energy and other alternatives as a method of propulsion for ships in a panel discussion.